hello-robot/stretch_install/docs/robot_install.md

 [...]
 ```

-The install scripts exited before performing the robot install because it was unable to find the robot's calibration data folder, 'stretch-re1-xxxx'.
+The install scripts exited before performing the robot install because it was unable to find the robot's calibration data folder, 'stretch-rey-xxxx'.
 Please ensure you have [backed up your robot's calibration data](#back-up-robot-configuration-data) to a USB key and copied the 'stretch-re1-xxxx' folder to the home folder of your new partition.
 See the [Run the new robot installation script](#run-the-new-robot-installation-script) section for more details.
 Then, run the install scripts again and the error should be gone.

 ### 'Repo not up-to-date' error